• Get Inspired

 May 10, 2025 Helen Krauss

-When we moved to Luxembourg from London, we brought with us our own cultural blind spots and a few illusions: that status was subtle, that intelligence and education still counted, and that the car you drove said very little about who you were.
+When we moved to Luxembourg from London, my husband, our modest VW Beetle and I brought with us our own cultural blind spots and a few illusions: that status was subtle, that intelligence and education still counted, and that the car you drove said very little about who you were.

 Our dentist in London drove a VW Beetle.
 So did we.
 It wasn’t a statement.
 It was just... a car.
 Practical, small, occasionally whimsical.
 Nobody cared.
 In fact, in certain circles, driving a car at all was slightly gauche.